StereoFoley: Object-Aware Stereo Audio Generation from Video: Method

 \subsubsection{Audio Generation and Synchronization (Fig.~\ref{fig:synth_data_pipeline}.c)}

 For each cluster $c_{i,j}$, generic object-specific sounds are first generated using our in-house text-to-audio (T2A) model conditioned on the LLM-derived descriptions $O_{i,j}$.
 These preliminary sounds are then temporally aligned with the corresponding cluster using our pre-trained StereoFoley-base model, which takes as inputs the segmented video and the generic audio encoded via CLAP to regenerate synchronized audio $a_{i,j}$ that matches the visual stream.
 We found this two-stage strategy more stable than directly conditioning V2A on segmented video, which often produced inconsistent or hallucinated outputs.
-Background ambience is generated separately with the same T2A model, conditioned on $B_i$, and mixed without temporal alignment since it does not require precise synchronization.
+Background (non-object) sounds are generated separately using the same T2A model conditioned on $B_i$ and mixed without temporal alignment, since they are not tied to specific visual events.